 What will be the name of the table in your workspace?

-It's worth noting that Terra will completely ignore the name you give the file.
-It's the "root entity" (in the first column header) that determines the table name in the workspace.
+It's worth noting that Terra ignores the actual file name; it's the "root entity" (in the first column header) that determines the table name in the data table.

-3. Upload to the Data tab in your workspace
+Step 3.
+Upload to the Data page in your workspace

 3.1.
 Click on the "+" sign in the blue circle at the top of the left TABLES column(in the orange rectangle in the screenshot below).

 3.2.
 Drag or click to select your TSV file.

 Once you've uploaded a load file to your workspace, you should see your data right away.
 Click on the link (table name) to expand the table.
 A sample table with only one sample and one column of metadata (links to FASTQ files) would look like this: